Sport

 Australian Open Ground Pass: On Court

-Of course we have to start with all the on court action – and with a Ground Pass, you have more options that you can imagine.
+Of course we have to start with all the on court action – and with a Ground Pass, you have more options than you can imagine.

 John Cain Arena

-Renowned for being ‘the people’s court’ — are set to become the hottest tickets in town given JCA has historically served up some of the most entertaining AO matches.
+Victoria’s home of elite indoor sport and renowned for being ‘the people’s court’, JCA has historically served up some of the most entertaining AO matches.

 Practice Courts